ODIM-Project/PluginCiscoACI/README.md

     odimPassword: Od!m12$4
    ```

-8. Update the following mandatory parameters in the plugin configuration file:
+8. Update the following parameters in the plugin configuration file:

    - **eventListenerNodePort**: The port used for listening to the ACI plugin events.
 Default port is 30086.